Surge Protectors for Home Electronics

-Communications grounding conductors may be no smaller than No. 14.
+- Communications grounding conductors may be no smaller than 14 AWG.

-If the building being served has no grounding electrode system, the following can be used as a grounding electrode:
+If the building being served has no grounding electrode system, the grounding electrode should be connected to one of the following:

-kept separate from any lightning protection system grounds or conductors.
+be separated from all lightning protection system grounds or conductors.

 Connections to grounding electrodes must be made with approved means.
 If the power and communications systems use separate grounding

-For mobile homes, if there is no service equipment or disconnect within 30 feet of the mobile home wall, the communications circuit must have
+For mobile homes, if there is no service equipment within 9m (30 feet) of the outside of the mobile home, the communications circuit must

-its own grounding electrode.
-In this case, or if the mobile home is connected with cord and plug, the communications circuit protector
+be connected to a grounding electrode.
+In this case, or if the mobile home is connected with a cord and plug, the communications circuit protector

-must be bonded to the mobile home frame or grounding terminal with a copper conductor no smaller than No. 12.
+must be bonded to the mobile home metal frame or grounding terminal with a copper conductor no smaller than 12 AWG.